mate-academy/fed/backstop-config/readme.md

 ## Assignment

+Config file for BackstopJS.
 We use it for testing students HTML task.